 Once the installation is complete and the unit is powered up, carry out a fresh water flush per the instructions.
-The LED on the Z-ION controller should start flashing as the unit cycles.
+The LED on the Z-ION controller should flash as the unit cycles.
 Close to the end of the flush cycle, take a sample of the brine discharge.
-If the brine discharge thruhull isn't accessible you will need to take a sample from the brine outlet on the Clark Pump, or use the brine discharge service hose (see pages 54 to 56).
-Once you have obtained a sample, first check it with a salinity monitor to make sure the salinity is below 1000 PPM.
-Next, use the copper test kit to make sure there is about 1 PPM of copper in the flush water.
+If the brine discharge thru-hull isn't accessible you will need take a sample from the brine outlet on the Clark Pump, or use the brine discharge service hose.
+Once you have obtained a sample, first check it with a salinity meter to make sure the salinity is below 1000 PPM.
+Next, use the copper test kit to make sure the flush water contains between .5 and 1 Parts Per Million of copper.